 From the small harbour in Ersfjordbotn, the fjord extends like a large and calm lake below the mountains.
 Sitting on the deck of the lovely Bryggejentene cafe, this is the perfect location to watch for whales and imagine what lies beyond the island at the entrance to the fjord.
 High above the furthest peaks, flocks of birds soar and the light moves with the movement of the sun.
 Time passes but the twilight hangs in the air.
 Never becoming daylight but teasing of the night which will come.

-We came to this small village to plan the night shots for the aurora.
-This is a lovely location for aurora, but it wasn't to be on our trip.
+This is a lovely location for aurora, but it wasn’t to be on our trip.
 The reflection of the aurora in the water, framed by the mountains is absolutely stunning.